 A rare find, the mittens shown below are the most elaborate pair of gauntlet mittens that Lisa has created to date.
 The highest quality materials were used: a warm double layer of 100% wool Melton, 3-cut glass beads to catch the light, kookum print cotton cuff lining, beaver fur trim, and smoke tanned moose hide for the twisted fringe.

 SMOKING HATS Smoking hats were originally worn by men in order to keep the smell of smoke out of their hair, while displaying the artwork of the Métis.
-Today, they are worn for special occasion, to show pride in our culture.
+Today, they are worn for special occasion by all people, to show pride in our culture.

 FIREBAGS The Métis firebag design with eight tabs (four in front and four behind) was embraced across the prairies, up into the Yukon and down into the west coast of British Columbia.
 It was there that the coastal First Nations people saw it and began to call it an Octopus Bag.
 That name traveled back across the prairies, and it is still called Octopus Bag by the Métis people today.